sarahciston/codingcare/posts/guide.md

 We don’t dismiss hierarchy out of hand, but acknowledge and work to address it by meeting each other where we are and valuing what each can contribute to another’s knowledge, and to better and more diverse computational systems.

+### "always-already" / "end-user" programming

 >>Bonnie Nardi says, "Computer-centric terms such as ‘novice’ obscure the possibilities for creating appropriate end user systems and are prejudicial in assigning prominence to the computer." @nardiSmallMatterProgramming1993

 Ask ourselves: What do you want to make?
-What resources do you need to get there? /*More importantly, *why* do you want to put it in the world?*/
+What resources do you need to get there? /*More importantly, *why* do you want to put it in the world?*/ [xxxmovebelow?]

 co-teach | co-learn | co-work | co-create

 [always already programming](https://gist.github.com/melaniehoff/95ca90df7ca47761dc3d3d58fead22d4) —— "the programmer is also the user is also the programmer"
 >"When we all build up and cultivate one another’s agency to shape technology and online spaces, we are contributing to creating a world that is more supportive, affirming, and healing."
 "It's buttons all the way down."
 (Melanie Hoff)

-### We learn together.

-## 5. Ask 'why' and 'how' not just 'what' to make.

-### We contextualize/acknowledge context together.
-We acknowledge our situatedness.
+### we know teaching others helps us learn // We learn together. ~~We wayfind together.~~ Collaboration, not competition.
+Growth, not perfection.
+"Care over careful"

+>"There was beginner student who had trouble with code, and I think it was Katherine who helped but I forget.
+Being able to see the mentorship between between people.
+That was a really powerful thing for me to see.
+I remember seeing seeing that kind of like troubleshooting, debugging.
+That was really important for me to see."
+>>—Samir Ghosh, they/them, PhD student, UC Santa Cruz & former assistant director, USC Ahmanson Lab

+## 5. We stay gelatinous [flexible, spongy, fluid, adjustable]

+### Acknowledge situatedness and context together

 And we acknowledge many contexts that situate the tools and languages we choose.
 There are no defaults, no neutrals; our choices have histories, they come with politics attached.